simplexidev/sdevlibs/README.md

 # LibUISharp ![License](https://img.shields.io/badge/License-MIT-blue.svg?style) [![Build status](https://ci.appveyor.com/api/projects/status/o2y9fu126dqmi4pv?svg=true)](https://ci.appveyor.com/project/tom-corwin/libuisharp)

-LibUISharp is a library containing bindings for [libui](https://github.com/andlabs/libui), written in C# for .NET Core.
+LibUISharp is a library containing bindings for [libui](https://github.com/andlabs/libui), written in C# for .NET Core (and in the future, .NET Framework and Mono).

 ## Features

 LibUISharp allows you to create a native GUI application running .NET Core.
 Please note that LibUI is in alpha development, so the native library, thus this C# library, is not stable.
 This library (LibUISharp) has not really been tested, yet, and may have some bugs.
 Check out the demos in the `demos\` folder for examples.

-**Comtrols and Drawing Features**:
+**Controls and Drawing Features**:

 * *AttributedText (TODO)*
 * Button